 You Need Strategies To Help You Manage Your High-Conflict Divorce

 Trying to reason with someone who is inherently not reasonable is like going to the hardware store looking for milk.
-You need to accept that your ex will probably never “get over it” and that you will not be able to “consciously co-parent” together, no matter what other people tell you.
-It’s futile trying to “talk sense” into your ex, or expect that your ex will do the “right thing” for the sake of your children.
+You need to accept that your ex may never “get over it” and that you may not be able to “consciously co-parent” together, no matter what other people tell you.

 As your therapist, my job is to educate you about your situation and support you as you develop strategies to manage your high-conflict divorce.
 These strategies include: